Brandon Victor Dixon Awards

 ROUND II

-• On June 3, 2023, the Brandon Victor Dixon Awards Ceremony will be held at the National Theatre in the style of the Tony Awards®.
+• On May 25, 2024, the Brandon Victor Dixon Awards Ceremony will be held at the National Theatre in the style of the Tony Awards®.

 • All participating schools are invited to nominate two (2) students to perform in the Opening Number at the ceremony.